Market Readiness Assistance Grant (MRA Grant) – Globalisation

 You can expect personalised and strategic support every step of the way.
 From comprehensive market assessment to tailored market entry strategies, we are committed to equipping you with the knowledge and tools needed to succeed in the global marketplace.

-What is the MRA Grant?
+What is MRA Grant?

 The Market Readiness Assistant or MRA grant, is a funding initiative provided by Enterprise Singapore to support Singaporean companies in their efforts to expand their business overseas.
 The grant provides financial assistance for companies seeking to establish partnerships with foreign counterparts and improve their competitiveness in the global market.